duniter/gitlab/InstallGitlab.md

 # Configure the reverse proxy
 ## Configure the dns
-Create CNAME or A entry for the wanted adress (here git.duniter.org and registry.duniter.org )
+Create CNAME or A entry for the wanted adress (here git.duniter.org and registry.duniter.org and prometheus.duniter.org) Apply [letsencrypt.md](./letsencrypt.md)
-Apply [letsencrypt.md](./letsencrypt.md)

 File for nginx must be `/etc/nginx/sites-available/git.conf`